-This service will be broadly available, without the current restriction of physical medical necessity.
-The purpose is to make medically supervised drug detoxification available in inpatient settings, whereas it is currently covered by FFS and managed care only as emergency alcohol detoxification in a hospital inpatient setting or detoxification when discovered as concurrent with the primary admitting medical diagnosis.
-Offering medically supervised detoxification services for drug withdrawal will increase patient safety and allow more individuals to receive appropriate medical treatment.
+This service will be broadly available, without the current restriction of physical medical necessity, through Medi-Cal FFS with county authorization.
+This will make medically supervised drug detoxification available in inpatient settings, whereas it is currently covered by FFS and managed care only as emergency alcohol detoxification in a hospital inpatient setting or detoxification when discovered as concurrent with the primary admitting medical diagnosis.
+Offering medically supervised detoxification services for drug withdrawal will increase beneficiary safety and allow more individuals to receive appropriate medical treatment.

-Some stakeholders, especially those with research and academic interests and specializations, pointed out that, on its own, detoxification is largely ineffective and should only be used as part of an extended plan of treatment.
-If not carefully managed with clear criteria for utilization review and management, stakeholders underscored that this could be an expensive benefit that has very little appropriate clinical application and recommended that detoxification should be paired with treatment.
-The Department agrees with this proposal.
-This will be given careful consideration as part of proposed State Plan Amendment (SPA) 13-038.
+DHCS recognizes that research demonstrates that detoxification alone is largely ineffective and should only be used as part of an extended plan of treatment.
+If not carefully managed with clear criteria for utilization review and management, the concern is this could be an expensive benefit with very little appropriate clinical application and research consistently recommends that detoxification should be paired with treatment.
+The Department will be giving careful consideration to this issue as part of proposed State Plan Amendment (SPA) 13-038.